Paolo-Paz/raid/README.md

 }

 module.exports = config;
-Simply insert your Bungie API token and run npm install to install the dependencies required for this project from the root directory.
+Simply insert your Bungie API token and run 'npm install' to install the dependencies required for this project from the root directory.